metaes/vanillin/README.md

 # Vanillin

-Vanillin is a DOM user interface library.
+Vanillin is a JavaScript DOM user interface library.

 Try it out at the [playground](http://metaes.org/playground.html).